 Con No self-help migrating option

 If you want to migrate to another hosting solution from Linode, you can't do it by yourself.
-You have to open a support ticket (which usually is responded exceptionally fast).
+You have to open a support ticket.

 Con No PayPal payment method